AndrewVDo/whenShouldIGo/cmpt383.md

 1. Climate Forecast     (tbd API/destination/time-frame)
 2. Currency Forecast    (Fixer API/departure/destination/time-frame)
 3. Flight Prices        (Skyscanner API/departure/destination/time-frame)
-4. Hotel Prices         (Hotels API/destination/time-frame)
+Python server will then call a C functions to perform a calculation determining the best time to travel.
-Python server will then call a C++ (Boost.Python wrapped) function to perform a calculation determining the best time to travel.
+Frequently called APIs are cached to a MongoDB database.

 # C Application
-Pytong to C shared object file, which allows python to call it Will take data collected by the python server and perform forecasting based on historical data and actual prices, it returns 4 x Monthly-segmented scoring vectors (one for each category).
+Pyton to C shared object file, which allows python to call it Will take data collected by the python server and perform forecasting based on historical data and actual prices, it returns

 # Response
 Python will return the scoring vectors along with a summary of the